XTB Review

 What are XTB’s Investment Plans?

 XTB’s Investment Plans are a free automated investing feature that lets you build a custom ETF portfolio and invest in it automatically on a regular schedule.
-You can run up to 10 plans simultaneously, set percentage allocations across ETFs, and enable auto-invest from as little as €15.
-Plans are commission-free within the €100,000 monthly turnover limit.
+You can run up to 10 plans simultaneously, with up to nine ETFs per plan and custom percentage allocations.
+Auto-invest starts from €15 per plan, direct debit from your bank is supported, and plans are commission-free within the €100,000 monthly turnover limit.

 Is XTB safe for European investors?

 XTB is regulated by the FCA (UK), KNF (Poland), and CySEC (Cyprus).
 Its parent XTB SA is publicly listed on the Warsaw Stock Exchange, providing an additional layer of financial transparency.
 Client funds are held in segregated accounts.
 Investor protection is up to €20,000 under the ICF for most EU clients, or £85,000 under FSCS for UK clients.
-XTB does not hold a banking licence — cash protection is lower than at Trade Republic or Scalable Capital.
+XTB does not hold a banking licence — cash protection is lower than at Trade Republic or Scalable Capital, which both hold banking licences covering up to €100,000.
+Note that in 2021 XTB paid a regulatory fine relating to CFD order execution practices from 2014–2016; this has been resolved and does not affect real stock or ETF accounts.

 What is XTB’s FX conversion fee?